Compton Employment Lawyers

 Compton is a city located in southern Los Angeles County.
 It covers roughly ten square miles and is home to approximately 100,000 residents.
 Known as the Hub City because of its location in nearly the exact geographical center of Los Angeles County, the City of Compton is one of the oldest cities in the county and the eighth to incorporate.
 The territory was settled in 1867 by a band of 30 pioneering families, who were led to the area by Griffith Dickenson Compton.
 These families had wagon-trained south from Stockton, California in search of ways to earn a living other than in the rapidly depleting gold fields.
 Compton’s early settlers faced severe hardship as they tilled the earth to scratch out a meager existence.
 The weather was cold and wet, and fuel was scarce.
 Gathering firewood required a three day-trip to the mountains near Pasadena.
 Also, in the early years there were only two general stores in the area: one in the pueblo of Los Angeles, the other in Wilmington.
 Both were miles away and required a lengthy trek either by foot or horseback.
 The City of Compton was officially incorporated on May 11, 1888.
 In the 1930’s the city began to shed the effects of the Great Depression of 1929, and the population increased.
 In the 1950’s the first African American families moved to the area.
 Centennial High School was built to accommodate a growing student population.
 In the 1960’s voters elected Douglas Dollarhide, the City’s first African American mayor.
 In later years the city transformed over 1500 acres of unused and underutilized land into Walnut Industrial Park.
 This industrial and commercial complex is home to some of the largest national and international corporations, including 3-M, Datsun, Ralphs and Xerox.
 Compton greeted the 21st century as a multiracial, multicultural community of nearly 100,000 residents.
 Compton’s easy accessibility to and from five freeways and the affordability of its housing has drawn additional residents and sparked the interest of developers.

-With offices in Burbank, Orange, and Riverside the Akopyan Law Firm A.P.C. is just minutes away from Compton.
+With offices in Los Angeles, Orange, San Bernardino, and Riverside the Akopyan Law Firm A.P.C. is just minutes away from Compton.
 Our employment lawyers stand ready to provide world-class services and top-notch representation to the residents of Compton.

 Your Search For The Best Compton Employment Attorneys Is Over